a-b-street/abstreet/docs/lanes.md

 		- waiting on https://github.com/paholg/dimensioned/issues/31 to release

-	- draw stop signs as rounded ellipse (hard without using rotations in GfxCtx)

 	- move map_model geometry stuff elsewhere (sim stuff also needs it though)

 	- also a polygon struct? for parcels and buildings. maybe have a form that's pre-triangulated?